lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 rm -rf $TMP_GIT_CLONE
 ```

-This is a simple bash script that clones your repo to a temporary folder, runs `jekyll build`[^2] on it to build the site in the directory that Nginx is serving from and then cleans up the temporary folder.
+This is a simple Bash script that clones your repo to a temporary folder, runs `jekyll build`[^2] on it to build the site in the directory that Nginx is serving from and then cleans up the temporary folder.

 Make the script executable: